Monday, 15 February 2021

 Getting the best response from N

-Between 2013 and 2018, around 25% of dairy farms used more than an average 190kg N/ha with even greater proportions of dairy farmers in Canterbury and Southland exceeding this amount.
-Dr Ants Roberts discusses some options for getting the best responses out of nitrogen (N) fertiliser ahead of the 190kg N/ha ‘N-Cap’ due to come into effect on 1 July 2021.
+Dr Ants Roberts discusses some options for getting the best responses out of nitrogen (N) fertiliser in light of the 190kg N/ha ‘N-Cap’ that came into effect on 1 July 2021.

 Optimising pasture production without N fertiliser